-At We are Homes for Students, we know that finding the right property with accommodation can be a hard and tiring process.
+At Homes for Students, we know that finding the right property with accommodation can be a hard and tiring process.
 Young people often settle for a pricey or unpleasant rental property that they don’t actually like.

-It’s important to know what needs attention when viewing a student house to make an informed decision.
+It’s important to know what needs attention when viewing a student property to make an informed decision.
 There’s a lot to consider – location and transport nearby, living conditions inside the property, hidden costs, responsibilities of the tenants and landlord, etc.

 We’ve compiled a list of the top 10 tips for searching for a student rental property.

 Neighbourhood and Transport

 One of the top priorities when searching for the ideal student accommodation is its location.
 It sounds lovely to wake up and be at the university in no time, doesn’t it?